EricAndrechek/homebridge-display/readme.md

 - Allow more customization of what is displayed on the screen with a sort of box approach
 - Support multiple screen resolutions
 - Dynamically change what is on the screen as programmable events occur
-- Add a calculator widget, note taking widget, various calendar integrations, todo list integrations
 - Add support for more HomeKit accessories like thermostats
 - Rewrite the server-side code in TypeScript or JavaScript and integrate with Homebridge config
 - Publish to NPM as a Homebridge plugin

+### Widgets to add:
+- Calculator
+- Note taking integration
+- Calendar integrations
+- Todo list integrations
+- Radar map
+- Apple FindMy info/map

 For feature requests or bugs please create an issue!